-Establish safeguards to prevent personal data leakage through AI outputs
+Establish safeguards to prevent personal data leakage through AI outputs and logs

 Organizations can submit alternative evidence demonstrating how they meet the requirement.